 - Explorative Testing

 As the name suggests, here users test end to end varying scenarios.
-Several use cases are applied on different services to get varying results.
+Several use cases are applied to different services to get varying results.
 It proves to be very useful to minimize any gaps in the web application and highlights the areas in design to focus upon.

 - Usability Evaluation